The Board of Directors provides strategic advice and includes Australian business and policy leaders.

 Dharma Chandran

-Chief People Officer, ABC
+Chief People Officer, Toll Group

-Vice Chancellor & President , Griffith University
+Vice Chancellor & President, Griffith University

 Ming Long AM